Speech and Language Pathology

 Speech and Language Pathology studies human communication, how it develops, and the many differences and difficulties that children and adults experience.

-Speech-language therapists/pathologists work with premature infants, children in preschools and schools who have difficulty communicating and learning, and adults who have lost their ability to communicate eg, through stroke, brain injury, or degenerative disease.
+Speech-language therapists/pathologists work with premature infants, children who have difficulty communicating and learning, and adults who have lost their ability to communicate through stroke, brain injury, degenerative disease, or other reasons.

-- UC has its own speech-language clinics, giving you opportunities and experience with clients right on campus.
+• UC has its own speech-language clinics, giving you experience with clients right on campus.

 Bachelor of Speech and Language Pathology with Honours